nondescryptid/opendoc-state-court-judgments/2019_SGDC_82/report.md

 d.
 Step 4: whether there were grounds for a stay of execution in the light of the connected and plausible counterclaim – if the court considered that there was really no defence to the claim and that as a consequence the plaintiff would be put to needless expense in proving its claim, the court should generally grant summary judgment of the whole of the claim.
 This was the default position where there were no triable issues under the usual approach.
 But, in the exercise of its discretion, where the court also found (through an application of Steps 1 and 3 above) that there was a connected and plausible counterclaim, this might provide grounds for the court to stay execution of the whole judgment (or a portion thereof) pending the determination of the connected and plausible counterclaim.
 A qualification applied in the situation where the quantum of the judgment exceeded that of the quantum of the counterclaim: in such circumstances, there should not be any stay of execution of the quantum of the judgment that was in excess of the counterclaim.

 30     In the present case, the starting position in the analysis of the counterclaim is that it is not disputed that the losses and damages constituting the counterclaim have not accrued.
 The counterclaim is for losses and damages resulting from the Plaintiff supplying the Defendant with the wrong materials for the J Gateway project.
-The Defendant’s contention is that the supply of wrong materials resulted in the Defendant having to carry out rectification works and to compensate a third party.[\[note: 23\]](#Ftn_23) A sum of $2,842,011.20 was referred to in the Defence and Counterclaim.[\[note: 24\]](#Ftn_24) However, the Defendant admits that the rectification works have not been carried out.
+The Defendant’s contention is that the supply of wrong materials resulted in the Defendant having to carry out rectification works and to compensate a third party.[^23] A sum of $2,842,011.20 was referred to in the Defence and Counterclaim.[^24] However, the Defendant admits that the rectification works have not been carried out.
 There is also no evidence that compensation has been paid to any third party.
 No loss or damage has to-date being incurred.
 It is safe to say that the counterclaim for losses and damages is in the realm of speculation.
 In this regard, I am therefore unable to hold that the Defendant has mounted a plausible counterclaim.

 ### Defence of set-off